 The town is located in the South Silesia (the Těšín Princedom in the past), on the right embankment of the river Odra.
-After the Těšín area split up, it became a part of Czechoslovakia, in 1938-1939 it was Polish and later, till the end of World War II, it was a part Germany.
+After the Těšín area split up, it became a part of Czechoslovakia, in 1938-1939 it was Polish and later, till the end of World War became a part of Czecnoslovakia, in 1936-1939 it was Polish and later, till the end of World War II, it was a part Germany.
 In fact, there is a two town: (Old) Bohumín and Šunychl (Schönichl) developing wildly after Ferdinand's North Railway was opened in 1847.
 In 1924, Šunychl and its neighbouring villages got the town status and changed the name to New Bohumín.
 Later, in 1973, it united with (Old) Bohumín, the name of which it kept.
 A third of the population in both the places was German, displaced after World War II.
-Nowadays, Bohumín has the population of about 22,700 people.
+Nowadays, Bohumín has the population of about 22.700 people.